MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver.md

 **R Server** is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers (Linux and Windows) and clusters (Hadoop and Apache Spark).
 It provides an execution engine for solutions built using Microsoft R packages, extending open source R with support for high-performance analytics, statistical analysis, machine learning scenarios, and massively large datasets.
 Value-added functionality is provided through proprietary packages that install with the server.

-You can install R Server on a supported server or cluster, and use an R IDE like **R Tools for Visual Studio** to adapt or create solutions that use the additional capacity.
+You can install R Server on a supported server or cluster, and use an R IDE like **R Tools for Visual Studio** to adapt or create solutions to use additional capabilities.
 Although Microsoft R functions are not required in the solutions you deploy, the full value of Microsoft R is realized when you use ScaleR technology and other packages.

 R Server is the next generation of the former Revolution R Enterprise server, acquired by Microsoft and distributed commercially for these platforms: Azure, Windows, Linux, Hadoop, Teradata, SQL Server.
 See [Supported Platforms](rserver-install-supported-platforms.md) for details.